tomjoht/documentation-theme-jekyll/pages/conditional_logic.md

 ## Conditional logic based on config file value

-Here's an example of conditional logic based on a value in your config file.
-In my config_web.yml file, I have the following:
+Here's an example of conditional logic based on a value in the _data/project.html file.
+In my project.html file, I have the following:

 ```
 audience: web
 ```

-On a page in my site (it can be html or markdown), I have the following:
+On a page in my site (it can be HTML or markdown), I have the following:

 {% comment %}
 {% raw %}
 ```
-{% if site.audience == "web" %}
+{% if site.data.project.audience == "web" %}
 The web audience should see this...
 {% elsif site.audience == "acme" %}
 The acme audience should see this ...